archisss/BattleOfStalingrad/README.md

 a mini game (text format) that emulates a turn-based battle of Stalingrad between the two tanks.

-The game is done using php 8.2 wirh laravel framework and MongoDB the API is documented using Swagger
+The game is done using php 8.2 with laravel framework and MongoDB the API is documented using Swagger

 ## Prerequisites